-Filter cloth - Filter cloth is supplied in 18 in. wide rolls.
-Adhesive for filter cloth is supplied in appropriate containers.
-Foam strips (if required) are supplied in plastic bags, each containing up to 100 of the 2 in. square, 7- to 9-ft. strips.
-In addition to normal security, foam must be stored in a sheltered location, protected from sunlight (Figure 8).
+Filter cloth - Filter cloth is supplied in 12-in or 18-in. wide rolls.
+Foam strips (if required) are supplied in plastic bags, each containing up to 100 of the 2-in2, 7 to 9 ft. strips.
+In addition to normal security, filter cloth and foam must be stored in a sheltered location, protected from the elements (Figure 8).